dominikkolak/jGB/README.md

 ## Sub-Instruction Execution Model
 Instead of executing instructions atomically in a single step and the doing a callback at the end, jGB breaks each instruction into machine cycles (M-cycles).
 Each M-cycle represents hardware operations and consumes 4 T-cycles.
-This decreses the complexity and severity of tming issues and makes the emualotr more accurate.
+This decreses the complexity and severity of tming issues and makes the emulator more accurate.

 ### Execution Flow
 When the CPU executes an instruction, it progresses through multiple cycles: